-It’s best known as the town of books, and hosts the Hay Festival of Literature and Arts each year.
-Yet there are plenty more things to do in Hay-on-Wye than shop for books.
+It’s the second-hand bookshop capital of the world, and hosts the annual Hay Festival of Literature and Arts.
+But there are plenty more things to do in Hay on-Wye than shop for books.

 It’s one of the most fascinating places to visit in Wales, a rural cultural melting-pot that has grown from the seed of the bookshops.
 Hay is also on the edge of the Brecon Beacons National Park, a series of small mountain ranges across the southern part of Mid Wales.
 It’s also next door to the beautiful, bucolic English county of Herefordshire, and sits about halfway along the course of the lovely River Wye.

 Our guide to the best Hay-on-Wye things to do takes you around the town and out into the surrounding countryside.
 It feels slightly detached from the modern world, and it is a fair way from anywhere else, close to the empty rural heart of Wales.
 You can only get there by road, footpath or canoe.
 It’s metaphorically – if not literally – a bit off-grid, somewhere to escape the stresses of the world.

 Once a country backwater, Hay is home to one of the best arts festivals in the world.

 It once had around 50 bookshops around the town – this has dwindled to closer to 15.
 Some excellent specialist shops have arrived to take their place.
 The world has moved on, Hay has diversified, and it has also become one of the best places to eat out in Wales and the border region.

 Richard Booth, who led the move to turn Hay into a town of books, did so to give the place a future, avoiding rural anonymity and obscurity.
 He did that, all right.
 It’s unique and quirky, somewhere that surprises even someone like me who has visited over twenty times.
 I’ve always considered it one of my spiritual homes, and always will.